Yankees Icon Derek Jeter Blasts Hall of Fame Voters After Snub

 While Jeter claims that he’s not irked by that one absent vote, he does believe that whoever snubbed him should be held accountable for their terrible ballot.

-"Members of the media always want us to be accountable as players," Jeter said, per a June 20 Fox News article.
+"Members of the media always want us to be accountable as players," Jeter said, per Jimmy Traina of Sports Illustrated.
 "Good game, bad game, you have to stand in front of your locker, and you have to address the media.
 I did it every single day.
 You may not have liked what I said … but I was accountable, and I was there.”

 Throughout his storied 20-season MLB career with the Yankees, Jeter always made a point to declare himself accessible to the media after games.